 Read MoreThis is a summary of what I think top philosopher Frederick C Beiser says about Fichte in a book on German Idealism.

 Read MoreFrederick C Beiser is a top philosopher.
 His book on Hegel is a lot easier to understand than Hegel himself.
-I've got no languages but even reading Hegel in translation is hard.
-So I've read Beiser on Hegel instead and written down what I made of it.
+I've tried reading Hegel but there's a lot of density in him.
+His books are famous for being written in very dense and unclear prose and Beiser jokes that reading Hegel can feel like chewing gravel - tiring and not very pleasant.
+So I've read Beiser on Hegel instead and written down what I made of it because Beiser makes all that density go away.

 Read MoreWhite walls hold their breath.
 A bed is made into a field.
 A man and a woman count each other’s features as if counting were a way to keep time from moving.
 The lens comes close and refuses to own what it touches.
 Skin, hair, shoulder, knee, toes, mouth, eyes, voice.
 The counting is inventory and lullaby at once.
 It is also already the evidence for a later hearing.
 Desire rehearses tenderness and tenderness rehearses power.
 Light insists upon colour and then withdraws so that colour can continue alone.
 The music remembers a sorrow not yet earned.
 The opening is a promise that the camera will be permitted to touch everything and will rescue nothing.